 (continuous)" to select continuous compounding.
 If either of the first two options is chosen, a real number is entered using the "

 events per year" slider directly below the popup menu.
 The new number can be typed directly over the slider's displayed numeric value to enter a number not easily specified with the slider.
+In that case the popup menu will automatically switch if necessary to the appropriate setting.
+Unlike a regular bank savings account where

 From the "regular contributions per year" popup menu, the number of regular periodic contributions per year may be selected from the following choices: 0, 1, 2, 3, 4, 6, 12, 26, 52, and the chosen amount to be regularly contributed is specified by the "contribution ($)" slider.